China-backed fund to acquire Xcerra for $580 million

-NEW YORK (Reuters) - A unit of a large China-based semiconductor investment fund has agreed to acquire U.S. semiconductor testing company Xcerra Corp (XCRA.O) for $580 million in cash, the companies said on Monday.
+NEW YORK, April 10 (Reuters) - A unit of a large China-based semiconductor investment fund has agreed to acquire U.S. semiconductor testing company Xcerra Corp for $580 million in cash, the companies said on Monday.

 The move comes after the Committee on Foreign Investment in the United States (CFIUS), a government panel that reviews acquisitions by foreign entities for potential national security risks, has cracked down on technology deals related to the semiconductor industry.